mlfmonde/cluster_cli/README.md

 * deploy or switch services
 * migrate anybox/buttervolume docker volumes from one service to an other
 * clear a node by moving all services running on it
+* Run anywhere you can contact your consul API

 ## Commands